 Staying in a hotel?
 Don’t fall for this credit card scam.

-The rules still apply when you’re traveling: don’t give out personal or financial information to anyone unless you initiated contact and know who they are, why they need it and what they’re going to do with it.
+The rules still apply when you’re cardscam-psychtraveling: don’t give out personal or financial information to anyone unless you initiated contact and know who they are, why they need it and what they’re going to do with it.

 A telephone scam that attempts to steal credit card information from hotel guests has resurfaced in Alaska.
 The potential victim will receive a call on the phone in their hotel room.
 The caller claims to be an employee of the hotel, and tells the victim there was a problem processing their credit card, then attempts to get the victim to reveal credit card information over the phone.